What is Eosinophilic Gastritis (EoG)?

 Eosinophilic Gastritis Causes

-In many cases, it is not known what causes EG. People with a personal or family history of allergic conditions may be at higher risk of having EG.
+In many cases, it is not known what causes EoG.
+People with a personal or family history of allergic conditions may be at higher risk of having EoG.

 Eosinophilic Gastritis Symptoms

 - Nausea (upset stomach)